Recover From Betrayal

 During our intake session, Hayley expressed her concerns and even mentioned some suspicious charges on their credit card.
 Mike denied any wrongdoing, although he admitted he also felt things had changed between them.
 They both felt like they’d grown apart emotionally and physically, with Mike chalking it up to the stresses of being new parents.

-To help them reconnect, I gave them some simple “homework”:
+To help them reconnect,

 • Spend quality time together after putting Lucy to bed.